tohkubo/tohkubo/README.md

 Software Engineer
 -----------------

 Graduated with a degree in EECS and am currently building everything backend at a startup!
-I'm always exploring new ways to integrate computer vision with my daily life.
+I've had the opportunity to work at Curai, Hivemapper, and BluBracket to help scale their platform and reduce infrastructure costs.
+When I had more free time on my hands, I've been exploring new ways to integrate computer vision into my daily life.

 <!-- * 🌍  I'm based in Southern California
 * 🖥️  See my portfolio at [tohkubo](https://www.google.com)